T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.

 `"Fans"` tab is UI for control system fans and temperature sensors.
-**WARNING** It will only avaliable if system configured for using low-level driver and enabled in "Settings" tab!
-Read "Requrements" in main readme.md for details!

 First, take a look at "Power mode" dropdown - it can control system pre-defined power modes.
 For manual fan control switch it to "Manual".
 "Temperature sensors" list present all hardware sensors found at you motheboard (some SSD sensors can absent into this list), and their current temperature values.